2005 French riots: Triggering event

 Citing two police investigations, The New York Times reported that the incident began at 17:20 on Thursday, 27 October 2005 in Clichy-sous-Bois when police were called to a construction site to investigate a possible break-in.
 Three teenagers, chased by the police, climbed a wall to hide in a power substation.
 Six youths were detained by 17:50.
 During questioning at the police station in Livry-Gargan at 18:12, blackouts occurred at the station and in nearby areas.
-The police said that these were caused by the electrocution of two boys, Zyed Benna and Bouna Traoré; a third boy, Muhittin Altun, suffered electric shock injury from the power substation they were hiding in.
+The police said that these were caused by the electrocution of two boys, Zyed Benna and Bouna Traoré; a third boy, Muhittin Altun, suffered electric shock injury from the power substation in which they were hiding.
 The New York Times wrote:

 According to statements by Mr. Altun, who remains hospitalized with injuries, a group of ten or so friends had been playing football on a nearby field and were returning home when they saw the police patrol.
 They all fled in different directions to avoid the lengthy questioning that youths in the housing projects say they often face from the police.
 They say they are required to present identity papers and can be held as long as four hours at the police station, and sometimes their parents must come before the police will release them.

 There is controversy over whether the teens were actually being chased.
 The local prosecutor, François Molins, said that although they believed so, the police were actually after other suspects attempting to avoid an identity check.

 This event ignited pre-existing tensions.
 Protesters told The Associated Press the unrest was an expression of frustration with high unemployment and police harassment and brutality.
 "People are joining together to say we've had enough", said one protester.
 "We live in ghettos.
 Everyone lives in fear."
 The rioters' suburbs are also home to a large, mostly North African and Sub-Saharan African, immigrant population, allegedly adding religious tensions, which some commentators believed contribute further to such frustrations and the discrimination against Muslims following the September 11 attacks and the subsequent war in Iraq.
 According to Pascal Mailhos, head of the Renseignements Généraux (French intelligence agency) radical Islamism or Islamic terrorism had no influence over the 2005 civil unrest in France.